tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 "Frontier lectures" will consist of student presentations of frontier papers related to the class topics.

 [1] M. Hardt.
 [The Emerging Science of Machine Learning Benchmarks](https://mlbenchmarks.org). _https://mlbenchmarks.org_, 2025.\
 [2] S. Bates, T. Hasie, R. Tibshirani.
-[Cross-validation: what does it estimate and how well does it do it?](https://arxiv.org/abs/2104.00673) _Journal of the American Statistical Association_, 2024.\
+[Cross-Validation: What Does It Estimate and How Well Does It Do It?](https://arxiv.org/abs/2104.00673) _Journal of the American Statistical Association_, 2024.\
 [3] S. Wager.
-[Cross-validation, risk estimation, and model selection: Comment on a paper by Rosset and Tibshirani](https://arxiv.org/abs/1909.11696). _Journal of the American Statistical Association_, 2020.
+[Cross-Validation, Risk Estimation, and Model Selection: Comment on a Paper by Rosset and Tibshirani](https://arxiv.org/abs/1909.11696). _Journal of the American Statistical Association_, 2020.\
+[4] L. Gao, J. Schulman, J. Hilton.
+[Scaling Laws for Reward Model Overoptimization](https://proceedings.mlr.press/v202/gao23h). _International Conference on Machine Learning (ICML)_, 2023.

 ---